securefederatedai/openfl/openfl-gramine/MANUAL.md

 # OpenFL + Gramine
-This manual will help you run OpenFL with Aggregator-based workflow inside SGX enclave with Gramine.
+This manual will help you run OpenFL with Task Runner API inside SGX enclave with Gramine.

 ## Prerequisites
 Building machine: